Inca Trail 3 Days to Machu Picchu

 • The bus ride from Machu Picchu Park to Aguas Calientes town is “30 minutes.”

-• Machu Picchu guided tour and exploring Machu Picchu highlights
+• Machu Picchu guided tour and exploring the highlights of Machu Picchu highlights

 • Entrance fee for the Inca Trail Hike: 3 Days